ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-03-15-ner-datasets.md

 <!-- maybe an example / visual of the IOB format? -->

-Nowadays, we see NER datasets in all shapes and sizes: some involve long contiguous spans of tokens, some have entities within entities, and some are fragmented and vague.
+Nowadays, NER datasets come in all shapes and sizes: some involve long contiguous spans of tokens, some have entities within entities, and some are fragmented and vague.
 We don't work with clearly-bounded tokens anymore, instead, we work with **spans**.